-Under paragraph 13.19(3)(a), when documenting the facts that caused the registered firm and its registered individuals to place and continue the temporary hold, reference should be made to the signs of financial exploitation or declining mental capacity that were observed.
-As the signs of financial exploitation and declining mental capacity often appear over a period of time, it is important to document signs and interactions with the client, the client's representatives, family or other individuals which led to the temporary hold.
+Under paragraph 13.19(3)(a), when documenting the facts and reasons that caused the registered firm or its registered individuals to place and, if applicable, to continue the temporary hold, the firm is expected to include signs of financial exploitation and client vulnerability, or a lack of mental capacity of a client to make decisions involving financial matters, that were observed.
+As the signs of financial exploitation, vulnerability, and declining mental capacity often appear and change over a period of time, it is important to document signs and interactions with the client, the client's representatives, family or other individuals which led to the decision to place and, if applicable, to continue the temporary hold.

-Under paragraph 13.19(3)(b), the registered firm must, as soon as possible, provide notice of the temporary hold to the client.
-While firms often opt to send written notice, there may be some circumstances where they may also want to attempt to contact the client verbally.
-If a client is being financially exploited, the person perpetrating the exploitation may be withholding the client's mail.
+Under paragraph 13.19(3)(b), the registered firm must, as soon as possible, provide notice of the temporary hold and the reasons for the temporary hold to the client.
+While firms often opt to send written notice, there may be circumstances where they may also want to attempt to contact the client verbally.
+In cases of financial exploitation, the person perpetrating the exploitation may be withholding the client's mail.
 Additionally, if a client is experiencing a decline in mental capacity, they may not be reviewing their mail on a regular basis.
+Firms should be as transparent as possible with their clients about the reasons for placing the temporary hold, and be mindful of their obligation to deal fairly, honestly and in good faith with their clients.